 While not as troublesome to admins as having no point-in-time recovery for Exchange Online, this could still be an issue for many organizations.
 With OneDrive for Business and SharePoint Online you are able to do point-in-time recoveries, but only within the last 30 days.
 If you need point-in-time restoration capabilities beyond 30 days, you'll need a 3rd party backup application for Office 365.
 Many organizations store critical data inside of OneDrive and SharePoint, so point-in-time capabilities being limited to just 30 days is often a deal-breaker.

 With a solution like Altaro Office 365 Backup, all of the administration is automated.
-Backups are automatically taken up to four times a day and stored in the cloud.
-All of the costs, including unlimited cloud storage, are included the license.
+Microsoft 365 backups are automatically taken up to four times a day and stored in the cloud.
+Unlimited cloud storage of M365 backups is included in the license.

 For those working in regulated industries with strict data retention policies, you should invest in a robust O365 backup solution.